IG Core Portfolio – Global Income Series F

 Highlights

-① The portfolio declined over the quarter as global markets weighed concerns around persistent inflation and the impact of tariffs.
+① The portfolio gained over the quarter as global markets weighed the uncertainty surrounding the U.S. administration’s approach to tariffs.

-② Floating rate loan exposure contributed most to portfolio performance.
+② Global bond exposure contributed most to portfolio performance.

 Total Return 1M 3M YTD 1YR 3YR 5YR 10YR Since Inc.